alexandru/alexn.org/_links/2022-12-09-tech-notes-chrome-years-later.md

   - Browsers
   - Web
 social_description: >
   Notes from a former developer of Chrome.
-I'm becoming a Chrome fanboy, TBH.
+I'm becoming a Chromium fanboy, TBH.
 ---